CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle-spec.md

 [PROJECT].console_url  | button

 Any custom outputs being generated with a `startup_script` can be reference as [PROJECT].startup_script.[FILL-IN-OUTPUT-NAME].
 The output will be displayed as a copyable text if provided within the student_visible_outputs.

+The `console_url` reference will take a student to a page where they can sign in with their temporary Google account credentials and then get redirected to the Google Cloud Console.
+For labs with a single user (very common), the student's temporary email address will be pre-filled for them.

 ##### GCP User (gcp_user)